 Life insurance can help to protect you, your partner and your children from financial hardship if you should pass away, become seriously ill or injured and can’t work.

 It can help you and your loved ones meet financial obligations and pay bills like the mortgage, groceries, utilities, rent, transport and school fees.
-Life insurance is a kind of safety net for those unexpected calamities that life can throw at us.
+It is a kind of safety net for those unexpected calamities that life can throw at us.

 Life insurance comes in three basic types.
 Life cover pays a set amount of money to your selected beneficiaries when you die.
 Total and Permanent Disability cover (TPD) pays a lump sum to help with living costs and rehab if you should become totally and permanently disabled.
 Trauma cover provides cover in the event that you’re diagnosed with a specified injury or illness.